 - Parmesan – nutty, salty Parmesan tastes so rich and indulgent on top of the hot Brussels Sprouts.
 Everything is better with freshly-grated Parm, don’t you think???

-How to Make Crispy Roasted Brussels Sprouts
+How to Brussels sprouts crispy

 - Preheat a baking sheet – use a nice rimmed sheet pan and place it in the lower third of your oven.
 Let it get hot while the oven preheats to 450 degrees F.